Douglas Whynott: Career

 In 2013, Whynott was a Fulbright Scholar at Universidad Nacional de Colombia US Studies Center in Bogota, Colombia, where he taught American narrative nonfiction writing and literary journalism.

 Education

 Whynott attended Dennis-Yarmouth High School in Yarmouth, Massachusetts.
-He attended New England College, the University of Stockholm, Sweden, and in 1977 received a BA in journalism from the University of Massachusetts, Amherst.
+He attended New England College, the Stockholm University, Sweden, and in 1977 received a BA in journalism from the University of Massachusetts, Amherst.
 He received a master's degree in creative writing from the MFA Program for Poets & Writers at the University of Massachusetts in Amherst in 1985.